tomcomiks/ThreeDimensionalIndex/README.md

 The World class positions the lights, the locators, loads the assets and implements the user interactions on objects.

 #### 1.3.6 Interface
-The Interface class update the information on the interface over the 3D canvas.
+The Interface class updates the information on the interface over the 3D canvas.

 ### 1.3 Demo